grand-mother/radiomorphing/README.md

 Welcome to Radio Morphing!

 These people made that tool amazing:
-W. Carvalho, K. de Vries, O. Martineau, C. Medina, V. Niess, M. Tueros, A. Zilles
+W. Carvalho, K. de Vries, O. Martineau, K. Kotera V. Niess, M. Tueros, A. Zilles

-Details of the methods can be found in <RM_PUBLICATION> comming soon
+Details of the methods can be found in <RM_PUBLICATION> coming soon

 ===== This version is a draft ====

-===== beta users should already find all needed informations to run RM ====
+===== beta users should already find all needed information to run RM ====